GospelTrust/kairos-bs-604/content/_session/paper-01.md

 ### Socio-cultural Elements

 - What social conventions can you identify?
+  > Jewish custom of inheritance
 - Does eating, drinking, dining, traveling come into play?
+  > No
 - Who has/doesn't have power?
+  > The "simple" inheritor as opposed to the first-born who has a double portion
 - Who is "in"?
+  > Those who is rich toward god
 - Who is "out"?
+  > Those who is rich in their wealth and possessions
 - How is gender or kinship structured (i.e., who is exercising power and agency and can you tell why)?
+  > The elder brother has more power
 - Is there evidence of patronage or benefaction?
+  > Yes
 - Is honor or shame a factor?
+  > The younger sibling felt inferior and at a disadvantage compared to the elder brother

 _Add insights from commentaries/research._

+- By replacing his barns, he avoids using agricultural land for storage
+  - Maximizing his income
+  - Gets better pricing for his crops
+- St. Augustine
+  > "The redemption of a man's soul is his riches."
+This silly fool of a man did not have that kind of riches.
+Obviously he was not  redeeming his soul by giving relief to the poor.
+He was hoarding perishable crops.
+I repeat, he was hording perishable crops, while he was on the point of perishing because he had handed out nothing to the Lord before whom he was due to appear.
+How will he know where to look, when at that trial he starts hearing the words, "I was hungry and you did not give me to eat"?
+He was planning to fill his soul with excessive and unnecessary feasting and was proudly disregarding all those empty bellies of the poor.
+He did not realize that the bellies of the poor were much safer storerooms than his barns.
+What he was towing away in those barns was perhaps even then being stolen away by thieves.
+But if he stowed it all in the bellies of the poor, it would of course be digested on earth, but in heaven it would be kept all for the more safely.
+The redemption of a man's soul is his riches.
+(Sermon 36.9)
+  > (Arthur A. Just, Luke, InterVarsity Press, 2003, ISBN 0-8308-1488-4, p.
+208.)
+- Cornelius a Lapide
+  > Ecclesiastics and spiritual persons ought not to meddle with secular things, but to empty themselves in divine ones, as St. Paul says, 2 Tim 2:4, "No soldier on service entangleth himself in the affairs of this life."

 Summarize your Interpretation of the Passage in a Sentence or Two (thesis statement)

+> Eternal life does not consist of the accumulation of worldly possessions that are stored in growing but temporal accounts until our appearance before the Judge.
+True eternal life invests earthly treasures in service to Lord in meeting the need of the poor; the investment's return will not only inestimable but also eternal.

 ----